Teaching Middle Ages

 So here are some basic advice about public speaking that I wish public speakers would remember.
 Nothing earth shattering, but they are often ignored

-- Interact with your audience.
-That does not mean start with a five-minute joke (the oh so fashionable trick of contemporary public speaking that we hope will go away fast).
+• Interact with your audience.
+That does not mean start with a five-minute usually irrelevant joke or personal story (the oh so fashionable trick of contemporary US public speaking that we hope will go away fast).
 It means acknowledging their presence, getting cues from them, asking questions here and there, looking at their reactions, etc. This, of course, will be influenced by the size of the audience.

 A Book Recommendation

-Though I have spoken in public for a long time, I still try to read about and improve my public speaking.
+Though I have spoken in public for many years and taught public speaking for a good while too, I still try to read about and improve my public speaking.
 The last book I read is the one by Atkinson mentioned in this post.
 I found it to be a good all-around one-time stop.
 Even though some parts are basic, they are good reminders.
 Here is the reference: Max Atkinson, Lend me Your Ears: All You Need to Know about Making Speeches and Presentations, Oxford University Press, 2005.

 “When asked about the single biggest problem I have come across since starting to study speeches and presentations, I always give the same answer.
 Without any doubt at all, it is that far too many speakers spend far too much time trying to get far more detailed information across that it’s possible to convey within the limitations of the spoken word.
 All too often, audiences are subjected to massive and painful information overload that serves little or no useful purpose.
 Effectiveness depends on being willing to simplify your subject beyond the point at which you feel comfortable.”
 (Atkinson, 95–96)